jliedy/Dell_iDRAC/README.md

 # Dell iDRAC Scripts
-Scripts that I've written to deal with the Dell iDRAC
+PowerShell scripts that I've written to deal with the Dell iDRAC I'm a bash scripter.
+This is my first PowerShell script.
+Don't judge me (out loud).

 # idrac_ad.ps1
 This is for configuring an iDRAC to use Active Directory as the authentication source.
 This does not require any special domain permissions.